Research & Initiatives

 1

-Impact of environmental exposures on placental and fetal growth
+Impact of environmental exposures on placental function and fetal growth

 Exposure to toxic chemicals in utero is known to impact fetal development and increase risk for chronic diseases later in life.
 Our group exposes pregnant mice to established and novel environmental toxicants to establish the effects on placental function and fetal development.
 This work is supported by the Banting Research Foundation and the Government of Canada's New Frontiers in Research Fund.